Additional financial support for home students

 Students are advised to apply as soon as possible, to enable support to be put in place by the start of the academic year.

 However, there are a number of reasons why students may make a late application - for example, they are newly diagnosed with a disability or the need for support has only arisen later in the academic year or towards the end of their course.
 Therefore students are permitted to apply for DSAs irrespective of the time left on the course.
 It is important to note, however, that the funding available through DSAs will depend on the time left on the course.
-Students who are approaching the end of their courses and are considering applying for DSAs are encouraged to discuss this with the relevant Disability, Dyslexia or Mental Health service at City.
+Students who are approaching the end of their courses and are considering applying for DSAs are encouraged to discuss this with the Mental Health, Neurodiversity or Disability team(s) at the university, as appropriate.

 Further information and how to apply

 For more information about DSAs and to download the application form please see the DSA website.
+Further information on applying for DSA during COVID-19 is available here.
+Please note this is subject to review.
 If you require support with completing your application please contact us.

 DSA Information in alternative format